samiulextreem/Building_managment/README.md

-simple building gate managment and communication system with the resident.
+simple building gate managment and communication system with the residents.